ericmjl/thesis/text/02-algorithm.md

 # Simulation Studies

-I conducted simulation studies to check whether the algorithm was capable of correctly identifying reassortant viruses.
-To simplify the problem, I considered the case of a two-segment virus, with each of the two segments having a different nucleotide substitution rate, mirroring the different substitution rates on each of the influenza genome segments.
+To check whether the algorithm was capable of correctly identifying reassortant viruses, simulation studies were conducted.
+To simplify the problem, we considered the case of a two-segment virus, with each of the two segments having a different nucleotide substitution rate, mirroring the different substitution rates on each of the influenza genome segments.
 Each simulation run was initialized with anywhere between one and five viruses.
 At each time step, one virus was chosen at random to replicate (with 0.75 probability) or reassort with another virus (with 0.25 probability).
 Simulations were run for 50 time steps.

 Regardless of replication or reassortment, the progeny virus was subjected to mutations, with the number of mutations in each segment being drawn from a binomial distribution with probability equal to the segment's substitution rate, and the exact positions drawn uniformly across the segment.
 This process is outlined in figure X (#figure).